leandroarndt/djangospam/README.txt

 djangospam
 ==========

-Python antispam module aimed at Django with an invisible fake comment/contact form, cookie based middleware and Akismet verification.
+Django antispam module aimed at Django with an invisible fake comment/contact form, cookie based middleware and Akismet verification.

 See http://pythonhosted.org/djangospam for complete documentation.
 Djangospam